-Working from home has many advantages and can greatly improve quality of life, but it can also raise new concerns about work-life balance.
-After nearly 4 years of mainly working from home (3 to 4 days a week), I’ve realize I needed some adjustments to avoid overthinking about work during my private time.
+After nearly 5 years of mainly working from home (3 to 4 days a week), I realized I needed some adjustments to avoid (over)thinking about work during my private time.
 This is especially useful in periods of stress, where you need to switch off from work more than ever.

-No notifications outside of office hours
+No notifications outside of office hours and during time off

 This is technically super easy to implement, but it requires being able to let go.
 You have to accept that your company can live without you, but also that if it can’t, it’s their problem, not yours.